©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 (18.)
 Feminist Economics [top^]

 1. "Some Consequences of a Conjective Economics."
 Pp. 69-93 in Julie Nelson and Marianne Ferber, eds., Beyond Economic Man: Feminism and Economics.
 Chicago: University of Chicago Press, 1993.
-The book was translated into Spanish, Más Allá del Hombre Económico: Economía y Teoría Feminista in Ediciones Cátedra in its "Feminismos" series in 2004.
+The book was translated into Spanish as Más Allá del Hombre Económico: Economía y Teoría Feminista in Ediciones Cátedra in its "Feminismos" series in 2004.

-2. {"'What Did You Say?'
+2. {{"'What Did You Say?'
 A Postmodern Feminism of Economics."
-Unpublished.}
+Unpublished.}}

-3. "Post-Modern Free-Market Feminism: A Conversation with Gayatri Chakravorty Spivak," Rethinking Marxism, Winter 2000 (12 [4]).
+3. "Post-Modern Free-Market Feminism: A Conversation with Gayatri Chakravorty Spivak," Rethinking Marxism 12 (4, Winter 2000): 23-37.

-4. "Women's Work in the Market, 1900-2000," in Ina Zweiniger-Bargielowska, ed., Women in Twentieth-Century Britain: Economic, Social, and Cultural Change.
+4. "Women's Work in the Market, 1900-2000" (aka "Paid Work"), in Ina Zweiniger-Bargielowska, ed., Women in Twentieth-Century Britain: Economic, Social, and Cultural Change.
 London: Longmans, 2001 (also in Other Historical Subjects above).

 (19.)
 Gender Crossing [top^]